Autonomous Manufacturing Lab

 AML-UCL | University College of London - Department of Computer Science

-As part of the UCL Institute for Robotics (a cross-faculty initiative between Engineering Sciences and the Bartlett School of Architecture), AML-UCL leverages dedicated infrastructure and expertise supporting research activities in: real-time robotics, teleoperation, computer vision, machine learning, computational modelling, multi-modal sensing, metrology, and control to develop the next generation of autonomous multi-agent systems that move beyond human capabilities in manufacturing.
+As part of the UCL Institute for Robotics (a cross-faculty initiative between Engineering Sciences and the Bartlett School of Architecture), AML-UCL leverages dedicated infrastructure at UCL HereEast and expertise spanning research activities in: real-time robotics, teleoperation, computer vision, machine learning, computational modelling, multi-modal sensing, metrology, and control to develop the next generation of autonomous multi-agent systems that move beyond human capabilities in manufacturing.
 Research conducted within AML-UCL is complimented by a sister lab at the University of Pennsylvania (AML-PENN).